rlan/beancount-multitool/tests/data2/ja_bank/README.md

 # Read Me

-A test case that demostrates a reserved hashtag `#reconcile`.
+A test case that demostrates a reserved tag `#reconcile`.
 This test case also demonstrates multiple account matches for one expense.

 Command: